dreLT/drepong/README.md

 # DrePong

-DrePong is a classic pong game app built in AngularJS.
+DrePong is a classic pong game built in AngularJS.
 The live app can be viewed here: [https://drepong.herokuapp.com](https://drepong.herokuapp.com).
-A game against the computer AI starts on page load.
-Once the computer or player's score reaches 21, a game is scored - which is reflected on the scoreboard.
+A game against the AI starts on page load.
+Once the computer or player's score reaches 21, a game is scored and reflected on the scoreboard.

 ## Prerequisites
 * Node.js - Download and install [Node.js](https://nodejs.org/download/)